Snodland: Sport

 The Snodland Sports Association was set up in 2008.
 The 2012–13 season saw the merger of all the senior and junior football clubs in the town.
 As of 2016 -17, Snodland Town F.C. competes in the Southern Counties East Football League, Division One.
 The other 13 teams include Snodland Town Reserves FC, Snodland Town Sunday FC and Snodland Town Nomads FC.

 Snodland Community Cricket Club play at Rectory Meadow, just off Rocfort Road car park.
 The Snodland Chess Club, established in 2003, uses the Cricket Pavilion as its playing venue.
 The chess club has been national champions in two sections of the National Chess Club Championship.

 Notable people

 The postal pioneer Thomas Fletcher Waghorn (1800–50), shortened the mail route to India from three months to between 35 and 45 days by going through the Egyptian desert.
 He is buried in the churchyard.

 The white reggae singer Judge Dread (real name Alex Hughes, 1945–98) lived in Snodland.
 Alex Hughes Close is now named after him.
 Several Judge Dread songs refer to Snodland, such as "Belle of Snodland Town" and "Last Tango in Snodland".

 Cultural references

-Samuel Beckett referred to the town in his short play Play of 1963.
-It is believed that Beckett found Snodland while examining a local map of the area whilst staying in Kent.
+Samuel Beckett used the name "Snodland" in his short play Play of 1963.